dev-academy-programme/concepts/server/user-data.md

 ...
 ```

-The `body-parser` module is Node.js middleware that parses the body of requests and `multer` uses `body-parser` to parse extract the parameters out of the requests and place them as properties on `req.body`.
+The `body-parser` module is Node.js middleware that parses the body of requests and `multer` uses `body-parser` to extract the parameters out of the requests and place them as properties on `req.body`.